-Objective: To develop fetal and neonatal population weight charts.
-The rationale for this objective is that while reference ranges of estimated fetal weight (EFW) are representative of the whole population, the traditional approach of deriving birth-weight (BW) charts is misleading because a high proportion of babies born preterm arises from pathological pregnancies.
-We propose that the reference population for BW charts, as in the case of EFW charts, should be all babies at a given gestational age including those still in utero.
+Objective To develop fetal and neonatal population weight charts.
+The rationale was that, while reference ranges of estimated fetal weight (EFW) are representative of the whole population, the traditional approach of deriving birth-weight (BW) charts is misleading, because a large proportion of babies born preterm arise from pathological pregnancy.
+We propose that the reference population for BW charts, as in the case of EFW charts, should comprise all babies at a given gestational age, including those still in utero.

-Patients: Two sources of data were used for this study and in both the inclusion criteria were singleton pregnancy, dating by fetal crown-rump length at 11+0 to 13+6 weeks' gestation, ultrasonographic measurements of fetal head circumference (HC), abdominal circumference (AC) and femur length (FL), and livebirth of phenotypically normal neonate.
-Dataset 1, comprised a sample of 5,163 paired measurements of EFW and BW; the ultrasound scans were carried out at 22-43 weeks' gestation and birth occurred within 2 days of the ultrasound examination.
-The EFW was derived from the measurements of HC, AC and FL using the formula reported by Hadlock et al. in 1985.
-Dataset 2, comprised a sample of 95,579 pregnancies with EFW obtained by routine ultrasonographic fetal biometry at 20+0 to 23+6 weeks' gestation (n=45,034), or at 31+0 to 33+6 weeks (n=19,224) or at 35+0 to 36+6 weeks (n=31,321); for the purpose of this study we included data for only one of the three visits.
+Methods Two sources of data were used for this study.
+For both, the inclusion criteria were singleton pregnancy, dating by fetal crown-rump length at 11+0 to 13 + 6 weeks' gestation, availability of ultrasonographic measurements of fetal head circumference (HC), abdominal circumference (AC) and femur length (FL) and live birth of phenotypically normal neonate.
+Dataset 1 comprised a sample of 5163 paired measurements of EFW and BW; ultrasound examinations were carried out at 22-43 weeks' gestation and birth occurred within 2 days of the ultrasound examination.
+EFW was derived from the HC, AC and FL measurements using the formula reported by Hadlock et al. in 1985.
+Dataset 2 comprised a sample of 95 579 pregnancies with EFW obtained by routine ultrasonographic fetal biometry at 20 + 0 to 23 + 6 weeks' gestation (n = 45 034), 31 + 0to 33 + 6 weeks (n = 19224) or 35 + 0 to 36 + 6 weeks (n = 31321); for the purpose of this study we included data for only one of the three visits per pregnancy.
+In the development of reference ranges of EFW and BW according to gestational age, the following assumptions were made: first, that EFW and BW have a common median, dependent on gestational age; and second, that deviations from the median occur in both EFW and BW and these deviations are correlated with different levels of spread for EFW and BW, dependent on gestational age.
+We adopted a Bayesian approach to inference, combining information from the two datasets using Markov Chain Monte-Carlo sampling.
+The fitted model assumed that the mean log transformed measurements of EFW and BW are related to gestational age according to a cubic equation and that deviations about the mean follow a bivariate Gaussian distribution.